 In brief: Frankie's PizzaBest things: 4am close most nights, bustling venue even early in the week Don't miss: The beer selection or a choice of five pinball machines (some are older than the people at the bar) Ideal for: Small groups, dates, catch-ups with friends, after work drinks Date tip: Even on a week night, Frankie’s can be standing room only by 8pm.
 There are plenty of dark corners in the main bar area, and a few in the pizza area Gripe: Long lines on Friday and Saturday nights and pizza’s are a let down.
 Since the venue has a 4am licence, the liquor laws state that drinks must be served in plastic.
 The plasticware is generally good quality, but not quite the same as a glass.
 Rating:9/10

-Last updated: March 2013
+Last updated: August 2017

 You are here: Frankie's Pizza, Sydney CBD review and address.
 Featuing an extensive selection of beer, pinball and pizza: it's a man cave that women enjoy too: